Web based selection

 The EMBL has developed a web based application called CRIMS (CRystallization Information Management System).
 CRIMS takes in charge data management of the entire crystallization line, giving web functionalities for each step:

-CRIMS allows recording all the data related to the samples (name, type, concentration and others) and their environment (substrate, temperature and others) for each well.
+CRIMS allows recording all the data related to the samples (name, type, concentration and others), designing crystallization experiments and automatic tracking of all experimental parameters (crystallization conditions, temperature, etc.) for each well.
 At any time users can access to these data and modify them.
 CRIMS links these data with the next step, the crystallization screening.

-CRIMS can collect pictures generated by Rock imagers.
+CRIMS can collect pictures generated by Crystal Farms (e.g. Rock imagers).
 The operator and users can inspect and score all of these pictures for each crystallization well.
-This “image viewing & scoring” function allows the expert user to set the result for each well.
+This “image viewing & scoring” function allows the expert user to analyses and annotate the results for each well.

 Automated protein crystal harvesting – integration with CrystalDirect®